kenton-steiner18/Calculator/README.md

 - Added a backspace (DEL) button functionality
 ###### Tony Su
 ###### Raphael Huang
-- Worte some part of the addListeners function
+- Wrote some part of the addListeners function
 - Added the memorya memory feature, with corresponding buttons (e.g., MC, MR, M+, M-).
 - Fixed bugs about the only one dots in one number, just only one operation between two numbers.
 - Updated documentation and made sure the program was commented accordingly.